 Ben received a bachelor’s degree from Bowdoin College in 1996 and a Master’s in Forestry from the University of Vermont in 2003.
 Prior to joining Redstart Forestry in 2001, Ben was employed as a firefighter/smokejumper with the USDA Forest Service, parachuting and fighting fires throughout the western US.

 As part of his work with Redstart, Ben is the lead management consultant for the Marsh-Billings-Rockefeller National Historical Park in Woodstock, VT.

 Growing up on a homestead in Vermont, Ben developed his interests in livestock, sugaring, and working in the woods.
-Ben and his wife Grace live in Corinth VT, where they own and operate a sheep farm, and also make maple syrup and apple cider with their family elders.
+Ben and his wife Grace and their two daughters live in Corinth VT, where they own and operate a sheep farm.